annebrown/content-data/content/index.md

 Also used for capture, storage and access to non-sensitive technology development docs and data.

-Dynamic frontmatter fields to promote consistency, improve CMS maint, streamline content editing and reduce human error.
-Ex:
+Uses dynamic frontmatter fields to promote consistency, streamline content maint and reduce human error.

-`lastModified: 'YYYY-MM-DD` frontmatter field - dynamimcally updated on explicit save
+Ex: `lastModified: 'YYYY-MM-DD'` - dynamimcally updated on save

-> NOTE: explicit save, `Ctrl-S`, is required.
-Auto-save (like focus change) does not trigger this action.

 ## Design Considerations